bixBeta/trex-ws19/runFromHome.md

 #### Cisco VPN

-Connect to <a href="https://it.cornell.edu/cuvpn"> Cisco VPN </a> using cuvpn.cuvpn.cornell.edu.
+For off-campus access to the cbsulm08 server, first connect to vpn using <a href="https://it.cornell.edu/cuvpn"> Cisco VPN </a> using cuvpn.cuvpn.cornell.edu.
 Login using Cornell's user name and password.

 #### Run STAR
-Once logged in to the cbsulm08, navigate to the appropriate directory using `cd /workdir/netId/trimmed_fastqs`<br>
+Once logged in to the cbsulm08 using putty/terminal, navigate to the appropriate directory using <br>  `cd /workdir/<netId>/trimmed_fastqs`<br>

 Run the following command to export the STAR path:
 `export PATH=/programs/STAR:$PATH`